Message from the President for 2019

 It has been twenty-five years since Kaoru Sensei and I moved to Los Angeles after spending the seventeen previous years teaching and developing Yōseikan Aikidō in Canada.

-Let’s remember that Mochizuki Minoru Sensei’s Yōseikan Spirit is deeply rooted in the Samurai culture (Bushidō) which refuses to compromise.
+Let’s remember that Mochizuki Minoru Sensei’s Yōseikan Spirit is deeply rooted in the Samurai culture (Bushidō) which refuses to compromise and commercialize.
 Therefore, we can call it the “Less Traveled Path”!

 - Those who are unaware of it or live in denial.